tylermmorton/torque/.www/docsite/content/docs/router.md

 }
 ```

-Now, use `ParentController` as the application's root.
-Any requests made will recursively route into all nested `Controller` implementations:
+Controllers can be nested indefinitely, allowing you to build your application routes in a tree-like structure.
+Just pass the parent-most `Controller` to `torque.New` - Any requests made will recursively route into all nested `Controller` implementations:

 ```go
 package main